Tom Prendergast (Laois footballer)

 Tom "Curley" Prendergast is a former Gaelic footballer with Laois.

 His inter-county career spanned 11 years (1976–87), although he missed out in 1985 when he signed off the panel.
 In 1986 Prendergast was a member of the National Football League title winning squad.
 Prendergast won an All-Ireland Senior Club Football Championship medal with his club Portlaoise in 1983 and ten Laois Senior Football Championship medals.

-It was announced on the 26th November 2021 that Tom would be inducted into the Laois GAA Hall of Fame.
+It was announced on 26 November 2021 that Tom would be inducted into the Laois GAA Hall of Fame.